-Withers Watts left his family in 1893 after being charged with fraud and took up a different life in Katoomba, NSW as a 'music and art teacher' but there falls foul of the law several times.
+Withers Watts left his family in 1893 after being charged with fraud and took up a different life in Katoomba, NSW as a 'music and art teacher' but there fell foul of the law several times.

 Left destitute Violet, returned to Queensland.
-She is recorded as living at Amity Point, North Stradbroke Island, and her daughter Lillian was enrolled at the Myora primary school In 1896 a warrant for arrest was issued for Withers for deserting his family, and Violet asked that her children be sent to Deebing Creek Aboriginal Mission.
+She is recorded as living at Amity Point, North Stradbroke Island, and her daughter Lillian was enrolled at the Myora primary school.
+In 1896 a warrant for arrest was issued for Withers for deserting his family, and Violet asked that her children be sent to Deebing Creek Aboriginal Mission.

-In 1897 Withers Watts fled from Australia and is soon after found to be living in San Francisco, claiming to be a doctor.
+In 1897 Withers Watts fled from Australia and was soon after found to be living in San Francisco, claiming to be a doctor.
 He later remarried, and had several children, and died in Chicago in 1916, the same year his son Alfred sailed for England to serve for his country.